HuawenShen/autogluon-assistant/automlagent/src/automlagent/tools_registry/autogluon.multimodal/condensed_tutorials/image_prediction/beginner_image_cls.md

 # Condensed: AutoMM for Image Classification - Quick Start

-Summary: This tutorial demonstrates the implementation of AutoGluon's MultiModalPredictor for image classification tasks, covering essential techniques for model training, evaluation, and deployment.
-It shows how to load image data using both file paths and bytearrays, train models with customizable time limits, perform predictions, extract embeddings, and handle model persistence.
-Key functionalities include flexible data input formats, automatic model training, evaluation metrics calculation, probability predictions, and feature extraction.
-The tutorial is particularly useful for tasks involving quick setup of image classification pipelines, model evaluation, and production deployment with proper model saving/loading mechanisms.
+Summary: This tutorial demonstrates AutoGluon's MultiModalPredictor implementation for image classification tasks, covering essential techniques for model training, evaluation, and deployment.
+It provides code examples for data preparation (supporting both image paths and bytearrays), model training configuration, prediction generation, feature extraction, and model persistence.
+Key functionalities include accuracy evaluation, probability predictions, embedding extraction (512-2048 dimensional vectors), and flexible input handling.
+The tutorial is particularly useful for implementing automated image classification pipelines, with specific focus on practical aspects like model saving/loading, security considerations, and input format compatibility.

 *This is a condensed version that preserves essential implementation details and context.*